Tell me an interesting/fun/cool fact about yourself.

-I enjoy hunting for beach glass along Lake Michigan, hitting up Weko Beach, thrifting and going to the gym (that is, when I actually go).
+I enjoy hunting for beach glass along Lake Michigan, camping, hitting up Weko Beach, thrifting and pickleball.

 What kinds of activities energize you?

-Finding random farmers markets in Canada where I can learn to fence with friends (and win).
+Finding random farmers markets in Canada where I can learn to fence with friends.
 That, or finding accordions in thrift stores and attempting the play them.

 What’s something you’ve done, but you’ll never do again?

-I once walked (legally) on a train bridge that stretched over a gorge in New York for work.
-I nearly became paralyzed with fear and could no longer move forward.
-0 out of 10 would recommend.
+I once walked (legally) on a train bridge that stretched over a gorge in New York for work; 0 out of 10 would recommend.
+I was paralyzed with fear looking hundreds of feet down.

 What’s your favorite place to eat around here?

-I honestly don’t eat out at restaurants much, so I don’t have a favorite.
+I honestly don’t eat out at restaurants much.

 What is the one thing you cannot resist?